Jordan Goldstein is a veteran litigator who specializes in complex financial products and commercial transactions.

 - MBIA Ins.
 Corp. v.
 Merrill Lynch, Pierce, Fenner & Smith, Inc.: In New York Supreme Court, represented monoline insurer MBIA in obtaining a confidential settlement in multi-billion-dollar action concerning credit default swaps and financial guaranties written by Merrill Lynch on CDOs.

 - SemGroup adversary proceedings: In Delaware Bankruptcy Court, represented the SemGroup Litigation Trust, instituted following SemGroup’s bankruptcy, in obtaining confidential settlement of claims against entities and individuals who allegedly orchestrated fraudulent transfers and breaches of fiduciary duties.

-- In re Treasuries Securities Auction antitrust litigation: In Southern District of New York, served as co-lead class action counsel in suit alleging violations of Sherman Antitrust Act based on collusion by Goldman Sachs, JPMorgan, Bank of America and market participants in the $14 trillion primary and secondary markets for U.S. Treasuries.
+- In re Treasuries Securities Auction antitrust litigation: In the Southern District of New York, served as co-lead class action counsel in a suit alleging violations of Sherman Antitrust Act based on collusion by Goldman Sachs, JPMorgan, Bank of America, and market participants in the $14 trillion primary and secondary markets for U.S. Treasury.

 Jordan earned his J.D., magna cum laude, from Harvard Law School and his M.B.A. with honors from Harvard Business School.
 He clerked for the Honorable Alex Kozinski of the U.S. Court of Appeals for the Ninth Circuit.
 Jordan subsequently served in the U.S. Department of Justice, first in the Office of Legal Counsel, advising on a range of sensitive criminal and civil matters, and then as Special Counsel to the Assistant Attorney General of the National Security Division, supervising and acting as trial and appellate counsel in multiple high-profile trials and proceedings.